The Origins of Personal Defense: Why Shields and Parrying Defined Ancient Warfare

 Economy of Motion

 Excessive parrying wasted energy.
 The best ancient defenders used minimal movement: a slight turn of the wrist for a blade parry, a small shift of the shield angle to deflect a spear.
-Over-committing to a parry left the defender off-balance.
+Over-committing to a parry left the defender off-balance and exposed to follow-up attacks.
 This economy was drilled from the earliest days of training, often by having recruits parry multiple attackers with a single well-timed motion.
+A warrior who could deflect three rapid attacks with one smooth movement conserved energy while confusing and frustrating his opponents.

 Legacy of Ancient Defensive Skills